dotnet/coreclr/Documentation/project-docs/contributing.md

 - The type exists in both CoreCLR and CoreFX repo -> choose CoreFX.
 - The type exists in CoreCLR only -> choose CoreCLR.
 - In doubt -> choose CoreFX.

-Please see [Breaking Changes](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/breaking-changes.md) to understand our requirements on changes that could impact compatibility.
-Please pay the most attention to changes that affect the [Public Contract](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/breaking-changes.md#bucket-1-public-contract).
-We will not accept changes that break compatibility.

 File Headers
 ------------